Lock in a year membership for Sub-Netflix prices. Includes 2019 Guitarist Toolkits on the house! Apply Your Coupon Code

 Lots of triads shapes can be moved around the neck to get great, colorful sounds.
 Will takes the common shapes in this lesson, and shows you how and where to move them!

 Taught by Will Ripley in Rocking on Acoustic Guitar seriesLength: 7:50Difficulty: 2.5 of 5

-Will Ripley is back with his series, Acoustic Guitar!
-Known for his electric rock guitar series on Jamplay, Will shows us how much electric and acoustic have in common with this series geared towards rock, classic rock and pop-rock acoustic guitar techniques.
-Learn basic acoustic techniques like strumming, fingerpicking and chords, and apply them over classic sounding tracks in the styles of some of your favorite artists!
+Will Ripley is back with his series, Rocking on Acoustic Guitar!
+Known for his electric rock guitar series on Jamplay, Will shows us how to rock on the acoustic with this series geared towards rock, classic rock and pop-rock acoustic guitar techniques.

 Welcome to Acoustic Guitar!
 This series is geared for beginning and intermediate players with a focus on rock, classic rock, and pop-rock aspects of the acoustic guitar.
 In this video, Will gives you...Length: 5:08 Difficulty: 0.0 Members Only

 To get us started on the right foot, Will goes over some foundational techniques that are 'must know' for this series!Length: 9:11 Difficulty: 1.5 Members Only